 - Excellence in Research and Scholarship Program

 - Grants to Enhance and Advance Research Program (GEAR)

 - New Faculty Research Program *2014-2015 recipients announced

 - Small Grants Program *2014-2015 recipients announced

 The Division of Research supports the development of new Core Facilities and enhancement of existing Core Facilities to advance the research infrastructure at UH.
 Core Facilities are defined as research instrumentation, laboratories, or facilities that will be used by a broad group of researchers within and outside UH.
-Researchers seeking Core Facility support of less than $400K or more than or equal to $400K may request these funds directly from the Vice President for Research on a case-by-case basis.
+Researchers seeking Core Facility support of more than or equal to $400K may request these funds directly from the Vice President for Research on a case-by-case basis.

 Additional Funding Sources

 National, Organizations and Foundations: